 Water with apple cider vinegar

-Spray this mixture around the outside of your house as well as any interior entrance points.
+Spray this mixture outside your house and any interior entrance points.
 Make it a habit to reapply the remedy once a month.

 Stainless steel wool

-Because mice are unable to chew through the strong material, this is a terrific choice that has proven to be helpful in keeping mice away.
+Because mice cannot chew through the strong material, this is a terrific choice that has proven to help keep mice away.
 Simply insert steel wool into any fissures or holes in your property and secure it with a touch of silicone.

 Keep a watchful eye on where pipes enter the house and along basement foundations.
 Make careful to update weather stripping and screen the vents and openings of your chimneys.